 How does the Prewitt operator works?

 The image below is an example result of Prewitt edge detector.
-The picture is filtered with Gaussian blur to reduce image noise.
+To reduce noise in the picture, it is enhanced with Gaussian blur prior the edge detection process.

 Other gradient operators